SWivid/F5-TTS/README.md

 ### CLI Inference

 Either you can specify everything in `inference-cli.toml` or override with flags.
 Leave `--ref_text ""` will have ASR model transcribe the reference audio automatically (use extra GPU memory).
-If encounter network error, consider use local ckpt, just set `ckpt_path` in `inference-cli.py`
+If encounter network error, consider use local ckpt, just set `ckpt_file` in `inference-cli.py`

 for change model use `--ckpt_file` to specify the model you want to load,
 for change vocab.txt use `--vocab_file` to provide your vocab.txt file.